paddle-cluster/infradata/README.md

 **Windows:**
 1. Go to Excel and bring up the Data tab in the revealing_digital_infrastructure file
 2. Choose one of the addresses listed in either the Source or Destination column and copy it.
-Be sure not to choose your own computer's address (that's the one that appears most often).
+Be sure not to choose your own computer's address (that's the one that appears most often)
 3. Open the Windows search box and type "CMD"
 4. Open the Command Prompt app
 5. In the Command Prompt app type "tracert" followed by a space and the address from the Excel e.g. tracert google.com